narrative-io/narrative-jobs/content/en/process/product-development-process.md

 ## Ceremonies

-We do not have the typical "retrospective" and "demo" ceremonies, but have a bi-weekly "sprint planning" session and a weekly catch-all "dev discussion" where we discuss the areas for improvements, etc.
+We do not have the typical "retrospective" and "demo" ceremonies, but have a bi-weekly "sprint planning" session and a weekly catch-all dev meeting where we discuss the areas for improvements, etc.

 Things will most likely change as we grow the team and feel the need to split the main team.